Back to blog

 kubectl apply -f https://raw.githubusercontent.com/nvibert/gateway-api-samples/main/Rewrite%2C%20Redirect%2C%20Mirror/http-mirror-route.yaml

-Let’s make a request to the /mirror path.
+Let’s request the /mirror path.

 curl http://$GATEWAY/mirror